Pachyphytum oviferum Purpus

 Moonstones, Sugaralmond Plant

-Pachyphytum oviferum is a prostrate succulent plant up to 4 inches (10 cm) tall and up to 12 inches (30 cm) wide with white stems bearing pale blue-green to bluish-purple rounded leaves in a rosette at the stems tips.
-The flowers, which appear in winter to early spring atop reddish 1 foot (30 cm) long stems, have red-orange petals surrounded by fleshy sepals the same color as the foliage.
+Pachyphytum oviferum is a prostrate succulent plant up to 4 inches (10 cm) tall and up to 12 inches (30 cm) wide, with white stems, bearing pale blue-green to bluish-purple, rounded leaves in a rosette at the stems tips.
+The flowers, which appear in winter to early spring atop reddish, up to 1 foot (30 cm) long stems, have red-orange petals surrounded by fleshy sepals the same color as the foliage.

 How to Grow and Care